toeverything/affine.pro-legacy/src/content/blog/2022/07/affine-0713-v0.0.1-alpha.0.1.0-release-notes/index.md

 AFFiNE is very grateful to all open source contributors and will work to build a more positive open source ecosystem.

-We welcome every beta user to offer feedback and suggestions, please feel free to contact us on:

 Hope you have a nice time with AFFiNE!